-Piercing the Corporate Veil
+7. Piercing the Corporate Veil

-A corporation exists as a separate entity from its shareholders.
+A corporation exists as an entity separate from its shareholders.
 However, this distinction can be ignored for certain purposes.
-Under the old case law, the separate identity of a corporation, or "corporate fiction," will be ignored (i.e., the corporate veil will be pierced) when:
+Under the old case law, the separate identity of a corporation, or "corporate fiction," would be ignored (i.e., the corporate veil will be pierced) when: